 The strongest selling angles may include:

 However, sellers should pay close attention to the current data.
-The report shows 80 homes for sale, about 6 months of available inventory, and a median of 58 days to sell.
+Current data shows 80 homes for sale, about 6 months of available inventory, and a median of 58 days to sell.
 It also shows that 79% of homes sold below asking in the latest 30-day period.

 That means sellers need strong pricing, clean presentation, and clear marketing.
 Hunters Creek has demand, but buyers have options.